NexClipper/nexclipper.github.io/docs/installation.md

 Log in with your Account.

-For first-time users, you can check the Welcome screen as shown below.
+Welcome page will be displayed for first-time users.

 ![img](../static/img/nc-welcome.png)

 NexClipper is similar to Kubernetes cluster, but with a different concept.
 It works based on a logical group called a Cluster where a separate NexClipper Suite is installed.
-Follow these steps to issue API KEY mapped to your account.
+In order to issue API KEY mapped to your account, follow these steps.

 Type a Cluster Name.
 The Cluster Name is a value shown in the list and is an input value for the user to distinguish the cluster.